webstercharly/RuneScape-World-Info-Scraper/README.md

-# RuneScape World Info Scraper
+# Old School RuneScape World Info Scraper

 This Python script allows you to fetch and parse information about RuneScape game worlds, including their types, addresses, player counts, and more.